AppDaemon/appdaemon/docs/APPGUIDE.rst

     self.listen_state(self.my_callback, "binary_sensor.drive", new="on")

-State callbacks are expected to have a specific signature, which looks like this:
+State callbacks can be named anything, but are expected to have a specific signature, which looks like this:

 .. code:: python

     def my_callback(self, entity, attribute, old, new, **kwargs):
         ... # do some useful work here

-For legacy compatibility, callbacks like this will also work.
-The type needed is automatically determined when it's called.
+For legacy compatibility, callbacks without the keyword argument expansion will still work.
+AppDaemon will automatically determine the correct way to call the function when it executes it.

 .. code:: python

     def my_callback(self, entity, attribute, old, new, kwargs):
         ... # do some useful work here

-You can call the function whatever you like - you will reference it in the :meth:`self.listen_state(...) <appdaemon.adapi.ADAPI.listen_state>` call, and you can create as many callback functions as you need.

 ..
 The cb_args dictionary will also contain a field called ``handle`` that
 .. provides the callback with the handle that identifies the